Willy Wonka actor breaks silence on disastrous Willy’s Chocolate Experience

 “But I ended up playing Willy Wonka for three and a half hours straight.
 I didn’t know where I ended and Wonka began.
 I was losing my mind by that point.

-“The organiser came up to me saying ‘Your spending too much time with the kids we need to get them through as quickly as possible’.
+“The organiser came up to me, saying, ‘You’re spending too much time with the kids, we need to get them through as quickly as possible’.

 “People were shouting, people who put on the event were crying.
 There were arguments, people running around everywhere – the set had been trashed.”

-He called another huddle of the two other Willy Wonkas and the nearest Oompa Loompas, adding: “We got all the actors together and decided to just walk away.
+He called another huddle of the two other Willy Wonkas and the nearest Oompa Loompas, adding: “We decided to just walk away.

 “We didn’t take any abuse but we gave abuse to the people running it.
 The whole thing was disrespectful to the families and us as promising actors.